latolukasz/beeorm-doc/docs/guide/README.md

 ```

 That's it.
 You don't need to worry about cache, everything is updated when need in the most optimal way.
-For example if you want to change username:
+For example, if you want to change username:

 ```go
 user.Name = "new"
 beeORMEngine.Flush(user)
 ```

-I hope above example helped you understand why BeeORM is different from other ORM libraries.
+I hope the above example helped you understand why BeeORM is different from other ORM libraries.
 BeeORM
 is used to work with every data your application is storing and using.
 You don't need any other libraries to
 implement your application data model.